 3. Counterfort Retaining Wall

-The stability of the counterfort retaining wall is maintained by the weight of the earth at its base slab and the self-weight of the retaining wall.
-The counter-fort retaining walls are economical for heights of approximately 6 m and above.
+The weight of the earth maintains the stability of the counterfort retaining wall at its base slab and the self-weight of the retaining wall.
+The counter-fort retaining walls are economical for approximately 6 m and above heights.

-A buttress wall is the modified version of the counter-fort retaining wall in which the counter-forts, known as the buttresses, are provided at the other side of the backfill.
+A buttress wall is the opposite version of the counter-fort retaining wall in which the counter-forts, known as the buttresses, are provided at the other side of the backfill.

 5. Bridge Abutment

-A wall type bridge abutment is similar to the cantilever type retaining wall.
+A wall type bridge abutment is similar to a cantilever-type retaining wall.
 In this, the top of stem of the retaining wall is braced by the deck slab of the bridge.
 The stem can be designed as fixed at the base and simply supported at the top.